 Key pieces of the school program include:

-Content-Rich – Children must not be limited to mastering mere skills to be deemed educated.
-As society promotes “critical thinking,” it’s important that young people know things, to inform them and to have something to think about.
+Content-rich academic program using the Core Knowledge Framework – Children must not be limited to mastering mere skills to be deemed educated.
+As society promotes “critical thinking,” it’s important that young people know things, to inform them, and to have something to think about.
 Unfortunately, this is a departure from current trends in education.

 Liberal Arts and Sciences – The liberal arts were developed as a well-rounded education worthy of free people and includes literature, history, mathematics, sciences, and the fine arts.
 As many programs are narrowing their curricula, ACA believes the broad, liberal arts approach develops the mind, soul and imagination.

-Classical with an American Focus – A quality classical education promotes a pursuit of excellence in the development in knowledge of the world, moral self-government, and virtue.
+An American Classical Education – A quality classical education promotes a pursuit of excellence in the development in knowledge of the world, moral self-government, and virtue.
 It also includes the previous elements and takes an approach that developing reason and communication skills are critical in a society of self-governing citizens.
 The literature and history studied in the school focuses on the timeless issues and nature of mankind and societies.
 There are themes and lessons to be learned from the previous thousands of year of human existence that help provide people a strong foundation and self-awareness, rather than an absence of historical context of issues and circumstances encountered in modern society.

 ACA schools take the ideals and lessons of the past and lead students to discover how those ideas shaped the founding of American and led to the establishment of our Constitutional republic and a society built on personal liberty and opportunity.